leimingyu/block_trace_analyzer/readme.md

 ```

 ## Verify the overlapping from the trace file
-We need to run two streams and generating the trace.
+* step 1: we need to run two streams and generating the trace.

 The following example running 2 streams on dev 0, with data size 1000 floats for each vector.
 ```bash
 nvprof --print-gpu-trace --csv ./mem_mem_ptx_all 2 0 1000 0 2> trace.csv
 ```
+* step 2: use read_trace.ipynb

+you can visualize the timeline using the python notebook.
+Search instances when the two kernels will have execution overlapping.

 ### Reference
 https://github.com/3upperm2n/cke_ovlp_rate